magomimmo/modern-cljs/doc/tutorial-04.md

 Note that the browser shows both the login form and the "Hello, ClojureScript!" text from the [first tutorial][11].
-The reason of that will be explained in a next tutorial.
+The reason of that will be explained in a subsequent tutorial on [Google Closure Compiler][17].

 Now play with the form:

-* if you click the login button before having valorized both email and password fields you should see the alert window popping up saying you to complete the form;
+* if you click the login button before having valorized both email and password fields you should see the alert window popping up and asking you to complete the form;
-* if you click the login button after having valorized both email anche passowrd fileds you should see the usual browser error message saying that the page `/path/to/modern-cljs/resources/public/login.php` could not be found.
-That because the action attribute of the html form is still "login.php".
+* if you click the login button after having valorized both email and passoword fields you should see the usual browser error message saying that the page `/path/to/modern-cljs/resources/public/login.php` could not be found.
+That's because the action attribute of the html form still references `login.php` as the server-side validation script.
+The server-side validation will be implemented in CLJ in a subsequent more advanced tutorial.

 ![Please, complete the form][14]

 ![File not found][15]